InterCentury/File-Generator.py/README.md

 * Make sure the output path exists
 * Empty lines in `Files List.txt` will be ignored
-* file name with out extension in `Files List.txt` will be ignored
+* file name with out extension in `Files List.txt` will be ignored or consider them as folder based on user preference
 * Duplicate file names may overwrite existing files

 ---